Biomanufacturing Digital Twin Modeling and Machine Learning Ontology

 and improve public health, including in low- and middle-income countries:

-3) form a quick response to new virus variants and ensure mRNA stability and efficacy;
+3) Form a quick response to new virus variants and ensure mRNA efficacy.

 -